Chain Home: Planning the chain

 Churchill's backing meant the other members' complaints about his behaviour were ignored.
 The matter was eventually referred back to Lord Swinton, the new Secretary of State for Air.
 Swinton solved the problem by dissolving the original Committee and reforming it with Appleton in Lindemann's place.

 As the development effort grew, Watt requested a central research station be established "of large size and with ground space for a considerable number of mast and aerial systems".
 Several members of the team went on scouting trips with Watt to the north of Orfordness but found nothing suitable.
-Then Wilkins recalled having come across an interesting site about 10 mi south of Orfordness sometime earlier while on a Sunday drive.
-He recalled it because it was some 70–80 ft above sea level, which was very odd in that area.
-What was really useful was the large manor house on the property, which would have ample room for experimental labs and offices.
+Then Wilkins recalled having come across an interesting site about 10 mi south of Orfordness, some time earlier while on a Sunday drive.
+He recalled it because it was some 70–80 ft above sea level, which was unusual in that area.
+The large manor house on the property would have ample room for experimental labs and offices.
 In February and March 1936, the team moved to Bawdsey Manor and established the Air Ministry Experimental Station (AMES).
 When the scientific team left in 1939, the site became the operational CH site RAF Bawdsey.

 While the "ness team" began moving to Bawdsey, the Orfordness site remained in use.
 This proved useful during one demonstration when the new system recently completed at Bawdsey failed.
-The next day, Robert Hanbury-Brown and the newly arrived Gerald Touch started up the Orfordness system and were able to run the demonstrations from there.
-The Orfordness site was not completely shut down until 1937.
+The next day, Robert Hanbury-Brown and the new recruit Gerald Touch started up the Orfordness system and were able to run the demonstrations from there.
+The Orfordness site was not closed until 1937.